wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

+= 1.1 =
+* Features added:
+	1. Added a new parameter to allow download only for registered users (available both on the general settings window and on the post editor player customization window).
+	2. Added a new parameter to set the player always opened (available both on the general settings window and on the post editor player customization window).

 = 1.0.1 =
-* Bug fix: solved the inconsistent plying on iOs devices with multiple audio files.
+* Bug fix: solved the inconsistent playing on iOs devices with multiple audio files.

 = 1.0 =
 * Fixed a bug that disabled seeking by clicking on the time bar..